shapeshiftingrabbits/godot-4-project-template/README.md

       GODOT_VERSION: 4.3
     ```

+  - Update the Godot version of the project itself.(By opening the project with Godot.
+It should do the update when prompted.)

   - Update the docker image, the latest supported version should be used in the project template's [action](https://github.com/abarichello/godot-ci/blob/master/.github/workflows/godot-ci.yml).

     ```#yaml